 Stop using screens an hour before bed – Mandy commented that new research now says this isn’t necessarily due to the light from the screens but its more from what they are looking at which could be increasing stress hormones before bed.
-Stopping watching the news in lockdown before bed is one of Mandy’s top tips during the pandemic.
+Stopping watching the news before bed is one of Mandy’s top tips.

 If you can’t sleep don’t stay in bed – One of the biggest mis conceptions about sleep is that you should stay in bed when awake at night.
 If you can’t get to sleep or wake up in the night and can’t get back to sleep, its recommend that you get up out of bed and do something else.
 This could be simply getting a drink or writing your thoughts in a book.
 When you start feeling sleepy then take yourself back to bed.